Dyrits/LEARN-JAVA-PROJECTS/04 - Conditionals and Control Flow/Continents and Cities/README.md

 [CODE]CADEMY PRO | LEARN JAVA: 4.
 Conditionals and Control Flow

 ### Description of the project by [CODE]CADEMY PRO
 Planet Earth is a magical place.
-Let’s practice the Java switch statement that you learned about.
+Letï¿½s practice the Java switch statement that you learned about.

 Write a **Continents.java** program that will print out a continent and the largest city in that continent, based on the value of an integer.